-I am a researcher at the University of Pennsylvania (PhD candidate, political science, Fall 2023) and at the RAND Corporation (adjunct).
+I am a researcher in the University of Pennsylvania's political science department, where I earned my PhD in November 2023.
+I am also an adjunct policy researcher at the RAND Corporation.
 My research focuses on a number of topics related to geopolitics and technology, from alliance politics and global governance, to emerging technology and military strategy.

 As part of my work on emerging technology, coauthors and I contributed a chapter about the impact of AI on international strategic stability in the Oxford Handbook of AI Governance (Oxford University Press, 2022) and have published other work on international confidence-building measures for AI in Orbis.
-In my dissertation work on alliance politics and coalitions, I use archival research and introduce a new data set to examine how integrated command and control institutions in international military coalitions can solve and create problems encountered in making military strategy.
+In my dissertation work on alliance politics and coalitions, I use archival research and introduce a new data set to examine how organizational choices impact the success of strategic partnerships.
+I study wartime command and control institutions in international military coalitions, asking how institutions help solve—or create—problems encountered in making military strategy.
 Part of this work has been published in the peer-reviewed volume, Understanding Battlefield Coalitions (Routledge, 2024).
 In total, my research has received over $36,000 in grant funding and research support.

 During 2022-23, I was a predoctoral fellow with the Clements Center for National Security at the University of Texas at Austin and a non-resident Hans J. Morgenthau Fellow with the Notre Dame International Security Center.
 In 2021-22, I completed a U.S. Institute of Peace–U.S. Department of Defense Minerva Peace and Security Scholar dissertation fellowship.
 I was a 2021 Shawn Brimley Next Generation National Security Fellow with the Center for a New American Security in Washington, D.C.